Step 1: Apply for Admission as an F1 International Student

 - Plan and register for classes and live Chat with Academic Advisors.

-- View class schedule & Program requirements
+- View class schedule & program requirements, unofficial copy of your transcript.

 Step 4: Plan your Arrival